"

 This is a remarkably long time for glucose to move a mere centimeter!
 For this reason, we stir sugar into water rather than waiting for it to diffuse.

-Because diffusion is typically very slow, its most important effects occur over small distances.
-For example, the cornea of the eye gets most of its oxygen by diffusion through the thin tear layer covering it.
+Because diffusion is typically very slow over long distances, its most significant effects occur on small scales.
+For example, the cornea of the eye—devoid of blood vessels—receives most of its oxygen via diffusion through the thin tear layer that covers its surface.

 The Rate and Direction of Diffusion